 Introduction

+Protocol contribution to reflect changes in ARC-2017-0188R03-CollectedEntityIDAttributeTypeChange_R3

+R03 – change “will” to “shall”

-Protocol contribution to reflect changes in ARC-2017-0188R03-CollectedEntityIDAttributeTypeChange_R3R02 – Input from Peter via email:
+R02 – Input from Peter via email:

 Instead of saying "If this attribute is empty" could you say "If this attribute is not present in the resource", as listOfM2MID can never be empty.
 Also "will be collected from any Entity" sounds a bit strange.
 Does it mean "will be collected from every Entity" (or alternatively "will be collected from all Entities") Finally I don't see why it says "No default".
 Isn't the default behaviour what's described in the previous sentence?